gre/developer-portal/_docs/coin/light-sync.md

 If needed by the blockchain, an account can also contain coin-specific resources related to a single account, like its "nonce" or additional balances (e.g. for staking), or anything that may be displayed or used in your implementation.
 It's generally an additional field like `myCoinResources`.
 See [Family-specific types](#family-specific-types) below.

 ### Operation

+{% include alert.html style="note" text="(Notes HA - TODO REVIEW WORDING) This type is not required at light sync step, will soon be removed from this section" %}

 Note the wording "Operation" is used instead of "Transaction".
 An account does not have transactions, it has **operations**.